-Our requirements for affordable housing are set out in Policy H3 of the adopted Core Strategy.
+Our requirements for affordable housing are set out in Policy H2 of the adopted Local Plan 2011-2036.

-All affordable units should be of an appropriate size and type to meet the local housing needs identified by current evidence of need for that ward.
+All affordable housing will be expected to include a mix of socially rented and intermediate housing appropriate to the current evidence of local housing need.
+Affordable units should be well integrated with the open market housing through layout, siting, design and style and be of an appropriate size and type to meet the local housing needs identified by current evidence of need for that area.

-In negotiating the level of affordable housing on sites, we will have regard to the overall viability of individual development schemes.
+In negotiating the level of affordable housing on sites, we will consider the overall viability of individual development schemes.

 We would also normally require that:

-- affordable homes should be designed to create mixed integrated communities and particularly that the affordable housing is not distinguishable from the market housing in terms of build quality, design, materials, details, privacy and shared amenity standards are of equal quality and do not set them apart from the other properties on sale
+· affordable homes should be designed to create mixed integrated communities.
+Affordable housing should not be distinguishable from the market housing in terms of build quality, design, materials, details, privacy and shared amenity standards are of equal quality and do not set them apart from the other properties on sale

 Working with developers